powwu/superbuy-redirector/README.md

-Automatically redirects Taobao links to superbuy.
+Automatically redirects Taobao links to Superbuy.

 **Chrome 85+/Firefox 77+ ONLY**